My Response To The CES Letter

 Transmitter Not Translator

 Joseph Smith referred to himself as the “translator” of the Book of Mormon.
-However as Royal Skousen mentioned in the videos above, a better word might actually be transmitter.
-A translator is someone who knows both languages, reads the text in one language and writes it down in another.
-However if the transcript ink evidence and first hand witness accounts are correct, Joseph Smith saw the words written in English, would read them to his scribe, and the scribe would write them down in English.
+However, as Royal Skousen mentioned in the videos above, a better word might actually be a transmitter.
+A translator knows both languages, reads the text in one language, and writes it down in another.
+However, if the transcript ink evidence and first-hand witness accounts were correct, Joseph Smith saw the words written in English, would read them to his scribe, and the scribe would write them down in English.

 Here is a short video that summarizes the translation process and points out some things about the translation that are truly miraculous: